IDDA: a large-scale multi-domain dataset for autonomous driving: Introduction

 Semantic segmentation is key in autonomous driving.
 Using deep visual learning architectures is not trivial in this context, because of the challenges in creating suitable large scale annotated datasets.
 This issue has been traditionally circumvented through the use of synthetic datasets, that have become a popular resource in this field.
 They have been released with the need to develop semantic segmentation algorithms able to close the visual domain shift between the training and test data.
 Although exacerbated by the use of artificial data, the problem is extremely relevant in this field even when training on real data.
 Indeed, weather conditions, viewpoint changes and variations in the city appearances can vary considerably from car to car, and even at test time for a single, specific vehicle.
 How to deal with domain adaptation in semantic segmentation, and how to leverage effectively several different data distributions (source domains) are important research questions in this field.
 To support work in this direction, this paper contributes a new large scale, synthetic dataset for semantic segmentation with more than 100 different source visual domains.
 The dataset has been created to explicitly address the challenges of domain shift between training and test data in various weather and view point conditions, in seven different city types.
 Extensive benchmark experiments assess the dataset, showcasing open challenges for the current state of the art.
 The dataset will be available at: \url{https://idda-dataset.github.io/home/}.

-\section{INTRODUCTION}
+\section{Introduction}

 With the latest advancements in Deep Learning, we are starting to see a glimpse of what the future of the automotive industry might look like: self-driving cars that increase travel safety, reducing, if not nullifying, accidents.
 To achieve this ambitious goal, cars need to be aware of the environment that surrounds them in order to take the most appropriate action in each different situation.

 Even though object detection/recognition based approaches \cite{od_survey} are very precise and reliable in some cases, they are not enough to accomplish such objective.
 A more profound comprehension of the scene is necessary if we want fine-graned decisions capabilities, e.g. deciding to go against a fence instead of a wall after a maneuver done to avoid a vehicle or a person.

 Semantic Segmentation (SemSeg) \cite{semseg_survey} is a technology that, by classifying each individual pixel of the scene instead of just recognizing the main actors (such as vehicles and pedestrians), can enable driving systems to reach a better understanding of the whole view.
 Given the broad variety of driving conditions encountered in the real world, it is of paramount importance for these SemSeg algorithms to be able to generalize well and also cope with the inevitable domain shifts.
 On one side, this implies developing more effective domain adaptation (DA) techniques \cite{da_survey} that are able to cope with such a diversity of unpredictable scenarios.
 On the other, this requires datasets with a large amount of labeled data from a diverse set of conditions to support the training and evaluation of such techniques.